Jeevansanal2872/DSA-IN-C/PROGRAMS.md

 # PROGRAMS

-Short descriptions and how to explain each program in exam-friendly bullets.
+Short descriptions and how to explain each program in exam-friendly bullets for my DSA lab cylces.

 ## addition_of_matrices.c
 - **What it does:** Implementation of addition of matrices